Information About Book Reviews

 1. Definitions: Book reviews vs. review articles

 Book reviews are 1200-2000 word pieces that summarize the content of the volume, assess its quality, and note its contribution to the field.
 Book reviews appear in the journal Language.
 Book reviews are not usually assigned to volunteers, but instead are commissioned by the Review Editor in consultation with the Editor and Associate Editors of Language.
 The journal typically publishes 20 to 40 reviews each year.
 Unsolicited reviews are discouraged.
 However, Language will entertain requests, suggestions, or proposals from potential reviewers and consider these on a case-by-case basis.
-Such individuals should first contact the Review Editor (Lauren Squires).
+Such individuals should first contact the Review Editor (Jessi Greiser).